Updated, July 20, 2016

 Perhaps a better picture comes if we look exclusively at space shuttle missions, which began in 1981 and ended in 2011.
 Half of those missions (67 of 135) included at least one Eagle Scout.
 (Note that some Eagle Scouts took multiple space shuttle trips.)

 This number doesn’t include Eagle Scouts who took trips to the International Space Station aboard Russian Soyuz rockets.
-The most recent example was Eagle Scout Thomas H. Marshburn, one of three crew members on the 145-day Soyuz TMA-07M mission, which returned to Earth on May 14, 2013.
+The most recent example was Eagle Scout Kjell Lindgren, who was on the International Space Station from July to December 2015.

 And sisters of Boy Scouts, rejoice: Former Girl Scouts flew on one-third of space shuttle missions.
 That includes former Girl Scout Eileen Collins, the first female space shuttle commander.

 What’s the takeaway?
 While we can’t say being a Scout will guarantee a career with NASA, we do know that Scouting’s focus on STEM and its instillment of leadership skills prepared these astronauts for a life spent exploring the cosmos.
 Just think what the program can do for your son or daughter.

 These NASA-created posters below are in the Public Domain and are not protected by copyright.
 Permission is not required for duplication for non-commercial use.
 They’re yours to use at Scout offices, camps, events and award ceremonies.